-Jalapeno peppers are some of the most common peppers available in supermarkets.
-Jalapenos are a mildly spicy pepper with a unique, delicious flavor.
-But what can you use in place of jalapenos when they are needed in a recipe?
-What is the best substitute for jalapeno peppers?
+Jalapeño peppers are some of the most common peppers available in supermarkets.
+They are a medium-spicy pepper with a unique, delicious flavor.
+But what can you use in place of jalapeños when they are needed in a recipe?

-Serranos look similar to jalapenos, however they are more narrow with a thinner wall.
-The smaller size may prevent them from being the right jalapeno replacement for your needs.
-They are also slightly less common in supermarkets than jalapenos, but are still very easy to come by.
+Serranos look similar to jalapeños, however they are narrower with a thinner wall.
+The smaller size may prevent them from being the right jalapeño replacement for your needs.
+They are also slightly less common in supermarkets than jalapeños, but are still fairly easy to come by.

 - Poblano – Milder, much larger, thinner walls